Freedom of Information

 The Freedom of Information Act was introduced to promote transparency in public bodies.
 It introduces a public "right to know,” which is often used by journalists, researchers and campaigning groups.
 The School is subject to the Act under Schedule 1 Part IV 52(a) as ‘a maintained school, as defined by section 20(7) of the School Standards and Framework Act 1998.

 The BRIT School strives to be as open as possible in its attitudes, operations, policies and processes, and is pleased to share information about its activities.
-Please read our Publication Scheme for information available from The BRIT School under the Freedom of Information Act.
+Please read our Publication Scheme (at the bottom of this page) for information available from The BRIT School under the Freedom of Information Act.

 The best way to find information about the School is to use the Search feature and/or the FAQ section on the School website.
 However, if you cannot find the information you require please read the guidance on making a request.